RohanKrMahato/instituteautomationdoc/docs/technical_documentation/frontend/pages/Documents/IDCard.md

 ## Overview

-The `IDCardPage` component is a React-based front-end module designed to generate and preview a student ID card in PDF format for an academic institution (e.g., IIT Guwahati).
+The `IDCardPage` component is a React-based front-end module designed to generate and preview a student ID card in PDF format.
 It fetches student data from an API, displays student information, generates a PDF ID card using `@react-pdf/renderer`, and allows users to download the PDF.
 The component is styled with **Tailwind CSS**, uses **Tanstack Query** for data fetching, and is wrapped in a custom `DocumentLayout` component for consistent page structure.

 ## Dependencies